Consistent Life Ethic

 The Consistent Life Ethic calls us to build a culture that affirms and defends life from conception to death through education, personal service and public advocacy.
-Roman Catholics will treat all people with dignity and respect because, as a gift from God, all life is sacred.
-We will defend all people, especially powerless and marginalized people who are threatened by forces we oppose: abortion, the death penalty, euthanasia, economic injustice, violence and war.
-As we pursue this goal in the New Millennium, the Church of Rochester will be a community of faithful disciples of Jesus Christ who have heard Jesus’ call to love and have acted on it.
+Roman Catholics are called to treat all people with dignity and respect because, as a gift from God, all life is sacred.
+We are called to defend all people, especially powerless and marginalized.
+Through many initiatives, the Church of Rochester is growing as a community of faithful disciples of Jesus Christ who hear Jesus’ call to love and act on it.

 The Gospels express that call in the three love commands: